Sunbury Police station to cost more than $1M; city council votes to move forward

 The decision comes just more than 2 years after the initial discussions began when it was announced the 440 Market Street location was beginning to wear and maintenance costs were growing.

-Councilman Chris Reis spearheaded the project and has been working with Strosser/Bear Architects LLC., of Sunbury, to discuss the cost of transforming the proposed city-owned storage building located at 441 Chestnut St., into a police station.
+Councilman Chris Reis spearheaded the project and has been working with Strosser/Bear Architects LLC., of Sunbury, to discuss the cost of transforming the proposed site located at 441 Chestnut St., into a police station.

 "We need to move forward and I am happy to see this process started tonight," he said.